ThomasThelen/Anti-Debugging/IsDebuggerPresent/README.md

 ### Background

-The most basic check a software developer can do to check for the presence of a debugger is with Window's built in IsDebuggerPresent.
-The method is located in Kernel32.dll and interfaced with IsDebuggerPresent, which exists in Windows.h
+The method is located in Kernel32.dll and interfaced with IsDebuggerPresent, which can be found in Windows.h with the rest of the WIN32 API.

 #### Relevant Links
 [MSDN Page](https://docs.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-isdebuggerpresent)